On termination of flips and exceptionally non-canonical singularities: Introduction

 \section{Introduction}

 We work over the field of complex numbers $\mathbb C$.

-The minimal model program (MMP) aims to give birational classification of algebraic varieties.
+The minimal model program (MMP) aims to provide a birational classification of algebraic varieties.
 The termination of flips in the MMP is one of the major remaining open problems in birational geometry.
-The goal of this paper is to study a class of algebraic singularities, namely, \emph{exceptionally non-canonical (enc)} singularities\footnote{Shokurov suggested this name (see Remark \ref{rem: why enc instead of enc}) while Jiang called them \emph{extremely noncanonical} \cite{Jia21}.
-Coincidentally, enc is the abbreviation for both.}, and show its relationship with the termination of flips.
-Recall that a pair $(X,B)$ is enc if $(X,B)$ is non-canonical, and all but one exceptional prime divisors over $X$ have log discrepancies greater than or equal to $1$ (see Definition \ref{defn: enc}).
+The goal of this paper is to introduce and study a class of singularities, namely, \emph{exceptionally non-canonical (enc)} singularities, and utilize it on the termination of flips and other topics in birational geometry.
+A pair $(X,B)$ is called \emph{enc} if $(X,B)$ is not canonical, and all but one exceptional prime divisors over $X$ have log discrepancies greater than or equal to $1$ (see Definition \ref{defn: enc}).

-\textbf{Termination of flips and the ACC for mlds for enc pairs}.
-Shokurov established a relation between the termination of flips and minimal log discrepancies (mlds), a basic but important invariant in birational geometry.
-To be specific, Shokurov \cite[Theorem]{Sho04} proved that his ACC conjecture for (local) mlds \cite[Problem 5]{Sho88} together with lower-semicontinuity (LSC) conjecture for mlds \cite[Conjecture 0.2]{Amb99} imply the termination of flips.
+\textbf{Termination of flips and the ACC for mlds of enc pairs}.
+Shokurov established a relation between the termination of flips and minimal log discrepancies (mlds), a basic but important local invariant in birational geometry.
+To be specific, Shokurov \cite[Theorem]{Sho04} proved that his ACC conjecture for (local) mlds \cite[Problem 5]{Sho88} together with the lower-semicontinuity (LSC) conjecture for mlds \cite[Conjecture 0.2]{Amb99} imply the termination of flips.

 On the one hand, the ACC conjecture for mlds remains unknown even in dimension $3$, while the termination of flips is proved for threefolds \cite{Kaw92a,Sho96}.
-On the other hand, the ACC conjecture for mlds aims to reveal the structure of mlds for \emph{all} singularities, while the singularities appearing in any given sequence of flips should be very special (even of finitely many types as we conjecture that the sequence of flips terminates).
-This indicates that the ACC conjectures for mlds might be much difficult than the termination of flips, and we may not need the full power of this conjecture to show the termination of flips.
+On the other hand, the ACC conjecture for mlds aims to reveal the structure of mlds of \emph{all} singularities, while the singularities appearing in any given sequence of flips should be very special (even of finitely many types as we conjecture that the sequence of flips terminates).
+This indicates that the ACC conjecture for mlds might be much more difficult than the termination of flips, and we may not need the full power of this conjecture to show the termination of flips.

 In this paper, we try to resolve this issue.
-Our first main result reduces the termination of flips to the ACC for (global) mlds for a very special class of singularities, enc singularities, and the termination of terminal flips.
+Our first main result reduces the termination of flips to the ACC for (global) mlds of a very special class of singularities, enc singularities, and the termination of terminal flips.
 The latter is known up to dimension $4$.